danieljcave/p3-battleship/README.md

 ## **User Experience**
 ### **Target Audience**
-The target audience of the game are fans of the classic game Battleships.
-The deployed program will allow the user to play the game against a randomised computor output that they are able to play against multiple times.
+The target audience of the game is fans of the classic game Battleships.
+The deployed program will allow the user to play the game against a randomised computer output that they can play against multiple times.

 ### **Website Goals**
-The primary goal of the website is to operate a functional game of battleships created with python and deployed to a working instance of the game.
-It is designed to allow the user to play a complete game of battle ships against the computor and feel like a classic game of battleship that the user would play in a physical enviroment or on a game provided server or mobile.
+The primary goal of the website is to operate a functional game of battleships created with Python and deployed to a working instance of the game.
+It is designed to allow the user to play a complete game of battleships against the computer and feel like a classic game of battleships that the user would play in a physical environment or on a game-provided server or mobile.

 ## **User Stories**
 - ## New User Visitor Goals